Meghan and Harry's UK trip follows interview row

 This will be the couple's first visit to the UK since the Platinum Jubilee, when they attended events including a service of thanksgiving at St Paul's Cathedral.

-But despite high levels of public interest that had been a low-key trip, staying out of the limelight for what was a celebration of the life of the Queen.
+But despite high levels of public interest that had been a low-key trip, with them staying out of the limelight for what was a celebration of the life of the Queen.

 Their latest trip to the UK is against the background of further concerns about the health of the 96-year-old monarch.

-The Queen has had to pull out of attending events such as the Braemar Highland games and for the first time in her reign she has switched the location of the audience with a new prime minister, which will now be in Balmoral rather than Buckingham Palace.
+The Queen has had to pull out of attending events such as the Braemar highland games and for the first time in her reign she has switched the location of the audience with a new prime minister, which will now be in Balmoral rather than Buckingham Palace.

 Three years ago when she appointed Boris Johnson, a photo of Prince Harry and Meghan was visible behind the Queen's handshake with her new PM.
 Much has changed for all of them since then.